PSB Insights: topics

 Conducted among brand followers on Instagram, the findings reveal a dual impact of FOMO: while it can enhance consumers' perceptions of a brand, it can also lead to brand account fatigue.
 This insightful study sheds light on the complex interplay between social media marketing and consumer behavior.

-In her article “The Changing Role of the Patient in Data Collection,” published in Survey-Magazine’s special report on health data and the role of the patient, Judith Partouche-Sebban, Professor of Marketing and Director of the Living Health - PSB Chair, explores the evolving position of patients as co-actors within health services.
+In her article “The Changing Role of the Patient in Data Collection”, published in Survey-Magazine’s special report on health data and the role of the patient, Judith Partouche-Sebban, Professor of Marketing and Director of the Living Health - PSB Chair, explores the evolving position of patients as co-actors within health services.

 Embracing the concept of ‘Service Dominant Logic’ in marketing, she explains the concept and implications of co-creating value in the realm of data collection.
 Judith Partouche-Sebban argues that this collaborative process “paves the way for an experiential approach to health, which has become indispensable for both practitioners and scholars”.
 Furthermore, she explores the boundaries of this active role for patients in data collection, a dynamic that is reshaping the traditional relationship between patients and healthcare providers.

-TOPIC MANAGEMENT
+MANAGEMENT

-Patrice Cailleba, and Nicolas Dufour, Insights on Cybersecurity
+Patrice CAILLEBA and Nicolas DUFOUR on Cybersecurity

 In their latest article published in The Conversation France, Dr. Patrice Cailleba, Professor of Management, and Dr. Nicolas Dufour, Affiliate Professor of Finance at Paris School of Business, delve into the discreet but crucial world of ethical hackers; cybersecurity experts who are quietly hired by organizations to test digital defenses and uncover vulnerabilities before malicious hackers can exploit them.